Arlodotexe/strix-music/Docs/index.md

 # Strix Music v2 documentation

-## Overview
-Strix Music is a free and open source UWP app that is supercharged by the [Uno Platform](https://platform.uno/), which allows us to target non-Windows platforms such as Android and the Web.
+Strix Music is a free and open source UWP app, supercharged by the [Uno Platform](https://platform.uno/) to run cross-platform.

 ---

-## Cores
+### Cores

-A "Core" is how Strix Music communicates with a service provider.
+**A "Core" is how the app communicates with a service provider.**

-The Sdk provides an abstraction layer between the Shells and the Cores.
-This means if you want to add support for an arbitrary service provider, all you need to do is use an libary or SDK for that provider to create a Core.
-The app does the rest!
+Strix Music provides a common abstraction layer across all cores, which is consumed by a Shell.
+In theory, Strix supports any arbitrary music provider.
+All you need is a libary or SDK, and the know-how.
+Create a core, and the app does the rest!

 ---

-## Shells
+### Shells

-A "Shell" is how the user sees and interacts with the app.
+**A "Shell" is how the user sees and interacts with the app.**.
 It deals with the abstraction layer created by the Strix Music Sdk to display the various Cores the user has configured.

 Creating a shell can be an arduious task, but thanks to the power of XAML's templating system, you can speed up development by using our [Default Controls]()